-- 1. Residential Treatment Centers, Alternative Programs (school codes are 6000), and Department of Juvenile Justice Schools will not receive a score for Star Ratings. - 2.
+- 1. Residential Treatment Centers, Alternative Programs (school codes are 6000), Department of Juvenile Justice Schools, virtual schools, and other non-traditional schools that do not receive a CCRPI score will not receive a score for Star Ratings. - 2.
 Schools receiving multiple CCRPI reports due to school configuration will have only one climate score which will be reflected across all reports for that school.
 School Climate Star Ratings are calculated for the building as a whole and not by grade band.
 The final star rating is calculated based on the one grade band which the school is aligned with (Elementary or Middle, High, and K12) in the facilities database.